Table of Contents (click to expand)

 The cell city has a wall separating and protecting the inside of the cell from the outside environment.
 This wall is called the cell membrane or plasma membrane.
 It is made of two layers of lipid molecules sandwiched together.

-However, unlike the the firm and strong borders of an actual city, this plasma membrane is flexible and can move around fluidly.
-Proteins and carbohydrate molecules in the membrane allow it to hold its shape, while the lipid molecules give the cell the ability to move around, if needed.
+However, unlike an actual city’s firm and strong borders, this plasma membrane is flexible and can move around fluidly.
+Proteins and carbohydrate molecules in the membrane allow it to hold its shape, while the lipid molecules allow the cell to move around if needed.

 The proteins in the cell membrane also act like doors to let other molecules enter and leave the cell; these also function like the eyes of the cell, detecting its external environment.